-Starting May 1, 2016, Cook County will tax liquid nicotine products at 20¢ per fluid milliliter.

-Chicago taxes liquid nicotine products at \$1.25 per product unit, plus 25¢ per milliliter of consumable liquid, gel, or other solution in the product.
+Starting May 1, 2016, Cook County taxes liquid nicotine products at 20¢ per fluid milliliter.
+Chicago taxes liquid nicotine products at 80¢ per product unit, plus 55¢ per milliliter of consumable liquid, gel, or other solution in the product.

-All states except Pennsylvania tax various forms of tobacco other than cigarettes (Pennsylvania's cigarette tax also applies to little cigars).
+All states tax various forms of tobacco other than cigarettes.
 Among some 39 states that tax most tobacco products at a fixed percentage of price (as Illinois does for non-cigarette products), rates range from 5% in South Carolina to 95% in Minnesota and Washington.
-States' taxes on other tobacco products on January 1, 2016 are shown below.
+States' taxes on other tobacco products on January 1, 2017 are shown below.